Duelfer-Solutions/sfdx-developer/_posts/2025-08-11-refresh-activity-timeline-salesforce.markdown

 | Publishing a Platform Event | Send out an event when something changes. | You can listen in custom components, but standard ones like the Activity Timeline don’t care. |

 ## So What Does Work?
 Honestly?
-Only one thing as of right now:
+While it may be painful for the user from a UX perspective, the best way to maintain data integrity is to force a full page refresh in your custom component.
+Or continue manually refreshing the page.

-Rebuild the Activity Timeline yourself as a custom Lightning Web Component.
+If there are some other custom features that you know you _need_ inside the Activity Timeline anyway, then maybe you could consider rebuilding the Activity Timeline yourself as a custom Lightning Web Component.

-It’s a big lift, but at least you’ll have full control over how and when it updates.
-Developers have done it — you can find open-source versions on GitHub — but it’s a project in itself.
+But that’s a big lift and a project in itself.

 ## Is There Any Hope?
 Yes.
 Salesforce has an [IdeaExchange request](https://ideas.salesforce.com/s/idea/a0B8W00000GdnHYUAZ/refresh-the-timeline-activity-from-the-lightning-component) that’s currently marked “In Development.”

 That’s promising.

-Once it goes GA (Generally Available), we’re hoping for an official API or refresh mechanism to finally make the Activity Timeline react to backend changes — like any other reasonable component.
+Once it becomes GA (Generally Available), we’re hoping for an official API or refresh mechanism to finally make the Activity Timeline react to backend changes — like any other reasonable component.

-But until then, your options are:
+But until then, your options are limited.

-🚧 Rebuild the Timeline as a custom component, or

-⏳ Wait it out and live with the refresh button a little longer.
+Your best bet is to wait it out and live with the refresh button a little longer or programmatically force a page refresh.

 ## Final Thoughts
 Salesforce is an amazing platform — but sometimes the standard components don’t quite keep up with modern use cases.
 If you’re hitting this wall, you’re not alone.
 Just know that the limitation isn’t with your code — it’s with the platform.